HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 Major and minor codes are a frequent cause of confusion.
-A full list of them can be found in `H5err.txt`, which is processed into the actual error header files at configure time.
+A full list of them can be found in `H5err.txt`, which is processed into the actual error header files at configure time by the `bin/make_err` script.
 The original intent was for major and minor error codes to be strongly associated. i.e., a given minor code would *only* be used with its associated major code.
-Unfortunately, this has not been the case in practice, and the associated minor code text can appear nonsensical in error stack dumps.
+Unfortunately, this has not been the case in practice, and the emitted text can appear nonsensical in error stack dumps.
 Even worse, the major and minor error codes are used inconsitently throughout the library, making interpreting them almost impossible for external users.
 We hope to address this deficiency in the near future.

 In the meantime, the following guidelines can be helpful:

-1. Use `H5E_ARGS` as the major error category when parsing function parameters
+1. Use `H5E_ARGS` as the major error category when parsing function parameters.
+The minor code will usually be `H5E_BADVALUE`, `H5E_BADRANGE`, or `H5E_BADTYPE`.
-2. Use the same major code throughout the source file.
+2. Otherwise use the same major code throughout the source file.
 There is almost a 1-1 correspondence between packages and major error codes.
 3. Pick the minor code that seems to match the API call.
 You can grep through the library to find similar uses.
-4. The string at the end of the `HGOTO_ERROR` macro is much more important, so focus on that
+4. The string at the end of the `HGOTO_ERROR` macro is much more important, so make sure that is helpful

 You will still sometimes see the major error code match the package of a failing function call.
 We're trying to fix those as we come across them.